1. How it Works

-Section 8 helps low- and-moderate-income families rent homes.
-Generally, families pay no more than 40 percent of their monthly income toward their rent share.
-NYCHA pays the remaining amount to the owner on the family’s behalf.
+Section 8 pays part of the rent for low- and moderate-income families who want to rent in the private market.
+Generally, families pay no more than 40% of their monthly income towards their rent.
+NYCHA pays the rest to the property owner.

-- NYCHA, NYC Housing & Preservation Development, and NYS Home & Community Renewal all operate Section 8 programs in NYC
+- NYC Housing & Preservation Development and NYS Home & Community Renewal also operate Section 8 programs in NYC.

-Eligibility for the Section 8/HCV programs are primarily based on how much your family earns and family size.
+Eligibility for the Section 8/HCV programs is primarily based on how much your family earns and family size.

 Take a short survey to see if you might be eligible for this or 30 other programs.Am I Eligible?